Tiberriver256/azure-devops-node-api/docs/api-reference/integration-patterns/README.md

 When implementing integration patterns, consider these best practices:

+### Error Handling
-1. **Error Handling**: Implement robust error handling that accounts for failures in any of the integrated APIs
+Implement robust error handling that accounts for failures in any of the integrated APIs.
+Consider how to handle partial failures and ensure your application can recover gracefully.

+### Transactional Integrity
-2. **Transactional Integrity**: Consider how to maintain consistency when operations span multiple services
+Consider how to maintain consistency when operations span multiple services.
+Implement compensating transactions or idempotent operations to handle failures.

+### Performance Optimization
-3. **Performance Optimization**: Minimize API calls by batching operations where possible
+Minimize API calls by batching operations where possible.
+Use efficient querying patterns and cache results when appropriate to reduce load on the server.

+### Rate Limiting
-4. **Rate Limiting**: Be aware of API rate limits, especially when making many cross-service calls
+Be aware of API rate limits, especially when making many cross-service calls.
+Implement retry logic with exponential backoff to handle rate limiting gracefully.

+### Authentication Scopes
-5. **Authentication Scopes**: Ensure your authentication token has all necessary scopes for the APIs you're integrating
+Ensure your authentication token has all necessary scopes for the APIs you're integrating.
+Use the principle of least privilege to minimize security risks.

+### Idempotent Operations
-6. **Idempotent Operations**: Design integrations to be safely retryable in case of failures
+Design integrations to be safely retryable in case of failures.
+Ensure that operations can be repeated without causing unintended side effects.

 ## See Also